 Bottleneck-analysis often is used when a symptomatic description of transportation supply chains is based on vagueness and/or fuzziness which includes relative words like "too hot", "not enough", "not as fast", "insufficient", etc. which call for a so called innovative algorithmic solution.
 Such an innovative solution could be fuzzy reasoning, etc. In all cases the respective transportation supply chains are underperforming in comparison with previous assumptions and/or constraints.
-But whenever it is necessary to change the throughput or what else of the transportation supply chains, the bottleneckanalysis is the vital state-of-the-art method to overcome the foregoing mentioned problems of transportation supply chains by ascertaining the respective bottlenecks affecting the local transportation chain on the basis of defined key measures which play a key role in managing shortages.
+But whenever it is necessary to change the throughput or what else of the transportation supply chains, the bottleneck-analysis is the vital state-of-theart method to overcome the foregoing mentioned problems of transportation supply chains by ascertaining the respective bottlenecks affecting the local transportation chain on the basis of defined key measures which play a key role in managing shortages.
 The interplay between them determines the specific characteristic strength and weakness profile of the intermodal transportation chain under investigation.
 Henceforth, identifying shortages deal with discovering the dependencies in a sequence of actions, showing the dependencies through which the different transportation supply chains are conditional with their related actions.

 Shortages generally can be identified through a scenario planning and analysis approach, which show different intensive impacts on optimal or sub-optimal behavior of the transportation process.
 Therefore the main advantage of a bottleneck-analysis is the possibility to identify shortages and, if possible, their rectification on the very spot to achieve better and/or optimal transportation supply chain behavior.
-In agreement with this constraints shortages can be considered as weakest part of a chain, as shown in Figure 1.
+In agreement with this constraints shortages can be considered as weakest part of a chain, as indicated in the inner circle in Figure 1.

-Fig. 1: Transportation chain with strong and weak parts
+Fig. 1: Transportation chain with strong (fat circles) and weak (thin circle) parts